lorenzo-stacchio/Youtube_video_visualizer/README.md

 Moreover, before using it, you should always allow in the main options the reproduction of audio and video!

-Finally, before running the script, you should run the connect script already provide by Tor binaries!-->
+Finally, before running the script, you should run the connect script already provide by Tor binaries!
+Also you have to refresh the indentity.

+-->

 ## TODO list: